Whole Earth Forecaster Home

 The wind speed charts for each season are shown below.
 The only misses were Hurricane Lili in 2002 and Isabel in 2003 when no BT=5 occurred.
 However, multiple "4's" occurred just prior to maximum winds of both.

 The 2-8 day window for maximum hurricane strength probability discussed above is shown below for each occurrance of BT = 5 using a horizontal red line.
 Hurricane wind strength peaks 2-8 days after the Berg Timer = 5 or stronger.
-To order BT for any one year period into the future or the past, please see the Products page.
+BT values are published two months ahead on the Precipitation Forecasting page.

 2004 Hurricane Season